-Will people will be forced to get vaccinated against COVID-19?
-It’s a question that keeps a lot of people busy these days.
+The latest news on COVID-19 vaccination and travel.
+Will you get vaccinated against COVID-19?
 The Dutch government underlines getting vaccinated will stay on voluntary basis.
-Employers cannot force their employees to get vaccinated either.
 However, travelers should expect that a number of countries and airlines will require evidence of COVID-19 vaccination before being allowed in.
 It makes sense to me and recent news reports also point in this direction.

 In the news